SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_DVX002.md

 # Teleste DVX002

-The **Teleste DVX002** driver can be used to display and configure information of the attached modules.
+The **Teleste DVX002** connector can be used to display and configure information of the attached modules.

 ## About